top of page

 FAQs - Locker placement

-• Accordion shutters can be locked from the inside or outside.
+• Accordion shutters can be locked from the inside, outside, or both sides.

 • Locks are strategically located by our installation team.